sohaibrabbani/GUI-traversal-of-Multiple-Search-Algorithms-Using-N-Tier-Architecture/README.md

 ## Goals

-The main benefits are:
+The main benefits are: <br />
-•	App will help users to understand the search technique with user friendly interface.
+•	App will help users to understand the search technique with user friendly interface. <br />
-•	Users will be able to find a goal no matter how large the search space is.
+•	Users will be able to find a goal no matter how large the search space is. <br />
-•	Program will not only tell the path to goal but it will also tell the search order that how many nodes were traversed before actually finding the goal.
+•	Program will not only tell the path to goal but it will also tell the search order that how many nodes were traversed before actually finding the goal. <br />
-•	Users can input the graph according to their requirement and apply operation.
+•	Users can input the graph according to their requirement and apply operation. <br />

 ## Requirement Specifications
 The effectiveness and efficiency of the program are the requirements of the system architecture for this system.
-This section specifies the tools which are required for this application to run or if you desire to design a similar application like this, the system requirements are
+This section specifies the tools which are required for this application to run or if you desire to design a similar application like this, the system requirements are: <br />
-•	SWI Prolog
+•	SWI Prolog <br />
-•	Visual Studio 2017 C#
+•	Visual Studio 2017 C# <br />
-•	Visual Studio 2017 Windows Form
+•	Visual Studio 2017 Windows Form <br />
-•	Microsoft Graph Layout
+•	Microsoft Graph Layout <br />
-•	Notepad++
+•	Notepad++ <br />

 ## Collaborators